-\para{LLM-based reranking} The recent developments in LLM capabilities and scale, especially large context windows, have led to the emergence of zero-shot listwise reranking with generative ranking models~\cite{tang_2024_found, gangireddy_2024_first, liu2024slidingwindowsendexploring,sun2023chatgpt}.
-Listwise objectives better capture inter-document dependencies than pointwise or pairwise methods or traditional cross-encoders~\cite{sun2023chatgpt}.
-Distilled LLMs, trained via permutation distillation on teacher rankings from zero-shot prompts, outperform much larger supervised cross-encoders like monoT5~\cite{sun2023chatgpt,pradeep2023rankvicunazeroshotlistwisedocument,pradeep2023rankzephyreffectiverobustzeroshot}
+\para{LLM-based Reranking} Recent developments in LLM capabilities and scale, especially large context windows, have led to the emergence of listwise reranking approaches~\cite{tang_2024_found,gangireddy_2024_first,liu2024slidingwindowsendexploring,sun2023chatgpt}.
+Listwise objectives better capture inter-document dependencies than pointwise, pairwise, or traditional cross-encoder approaches~\cite{sun2023chatgpt,Sinhababu-2025-ModelingRank}.
+Distilled LLMs, trained via permutation distillation on teacher rankings from zero-shot prompts, outperform comparable or larger supervised cross-encoders such as monoT5~\cite{sun2023chatgpt,pradeep2023rankvicunazeroshotlistwisedocument,pradeep2023rankzephyreffectiverobustzeroshot}.

-Despite these gains, inference efficiency remains the main challenge while deploying listwise LLM rankers at scale.
-Recent approaches, such as FIRST and its variants, limit generation to a single identifier token, thereby improving retrieval efficiency~\cite{gangireddy_2024_first,chen-enhanceFIRST-2025}.
-Li et al.~\cite{li2025leveragingreferencedocumentszeroshot} use documents from the ranked list as references for efficient zeroshot LLM reranking.
-Parry et al. ~\cite{parry2024topdownpartitioningefficientlistwise} proposed Top-Down Partitioning (TDPart), which replaces window traversal with a pivot-guided selection that can be reranked in parallel.
+Despite these effectiveness gains, inference efficiency remains a primary challenge in deploying listwise LLM rerankers at scale~\cite{parry2024topdownpartitioningefficientlistwise,gangireddy_2024_first}.
+Recent supervised approaches, such as FIRST, address this by limiting generation to a single identifier token, thereby improving retrieval efficiency~\cite{gangireddy_2024_first,chen-enhanceFIRST-2025}. \citeauthor{li2025leveragingreferencedocumentszeroshot} leverage documents from the ranked list as reference points for efficient zero-shot LLM reranking. \citeauthor{parry2024topdownpartitioningefficientlistwise} proposed Top-Down Partitioning (TDPart), which replaces sequential window traversal with a pivot-guided selection that enables parallel reranking of lower-ranked partitions.

-\para{LLMs for Judgment and Generation} The capabilities of LLMs extend beyond ranking to relevance judgment and data generation.
-Thomas et al. \cite{thomas2024large} and Faggioli et al. \cite{faggioli2023perspectives} have benchmarked LLMs extensively as automated relevance judges.
-Upadhyay et al. propose UMBRELA for relevance judgments with zeroshot and fewshot prompting.
-Meng et al.~\cite{meng-2026-rerankersrelevancejudges} employ reranking frameworks for improved relevance assessment.
-These frameworks demonstrate the LLM's intrinsic understanding of query-document relevance relationships~\cite{Upadhyay-2024-UMBRELA}.

-Consequently, LLMs have been successfully employed to generate synthetic training data to enable high performance dense retrieval with minimal examples~\cite{bonifacio2022inpars,dai2022promptagatorfewshotdenseretrieval}.
-Approaches like \textit{HyDE} \cite{gao2022precise} and \textit{Query2Doc} \cite{wang-etal-2023-query2doc} generate hypothetical documents to improve retrieval via zeroshot expansion.
-Ruiyang et al.~\cite{Ruiyang-SelfCalibratedListwiseRerankingLLM-2025} use finetuned LLMs to generate global scores for the documents in the ranked list, improving listwise reranking efficiency.